Do Unions Shape Political Ideologies at Work?

-Unions' greatest political leverage likely arises from their connection to more than 14 million union members and their colleagues at the unionized workplace.\footnote{Unions draw on significant resources to finance their political outreach.
-In 2010, labor unions in the United States employed over 3,000 full-time political workers and spent 700 million USD on political activities, a figure that rose to 1.8 billion USD in 2020 \citep{WSJ2012, NILRR2021}.} After family and friends, the workplace is the most important arena for political discussion \citep{Hertel2020}.
-Interactions among employees and social experiences at work make it a particularly influential space for unions.
+The greatest political leverage of U.S. labor unions likely stems from their connection with more than 14 million union members and their colleagues in unionized workplaces.
+After family and friends, the workplace is one of the most important arenas for social interaction and political discussion \citep{Hertel2020}, making it a particularly influential space for unions.
 By providing political information and training as well as facilitating communication networks between members, unions can mobilize workers and affect their ideological positions.
-Still, unions' aggregate political influence at the workplace is far from clear.
-Even if they are able to assemble unionized workers around their political positions, it is unclear whether they can persuade the firm's management.
-Heightened tension between workers and managers, who represent the owners' interests, might yield adverse responses to labor issues.
-Any backlash in the political behavior of this powerful out-group may prevent unions from achieving their political agenda.
+Nonetheless, the overall political influence of unions in the workplace is far from clear.
+Even if unions successfully rally unionized workers around their political positions, it is unclear whether they can also persuade the firm's management.
+Heightened tensions between workers and managers, who act on behalf of ownership interests, may provoke adverse reactions to labor demands.
+Any backlash in the political behavior of this powerful out-group may prevent unions from shifting political power toward worker interests.